danrashid/restls/README.md

 ]);
 ```

-2. Fetch some data
+2\.
+Fetch some data

 ```
 GETS("books", ({ author }) => author === "Herman Melville");
 ```

-3. Returns a Promise that resolves with:
+3\.
+Receive a Promise that resolves with:

 ```
 {